-LG Solar Panels - Wholesale Prices
+LG Solar Panels

-LG Solar Panel Benefits
+LG Solar Panel Review

 LG photovoltaic PV modules are perfect for residential and commercial grid-connected applications.
 Using systematic quality assurance in their manufacturing process, LG promises to provide their customers with unmatched product performance.

-LG Solar Module Models
+LG Solar Panel Models

 LG developed the core standard specifications for a solar module and became an official test laboratory certified by TÜV Rheinland and Underwriters Laboratories.
 Please refer to details on our corresponding solar panel product pages for more details on certifications and warranty information.

 LG Electronics History